DevSilv/DevSilv.github.io/_posts/2020/04/18/2020-04-18-[living]-my-git-workflow.md

 1. A lightweight tag is to be created:
     1. When? — as soon as the branch that corresponds to the release that corresponds to the version of the software that the tag corresponds to is merged and deleted.
     2. On what commit? — the commit that has been created last within the branch that corresponds to the release that corresponds to the version of the software that the tag corresponds to.
+    3. With what name? — "v*n*", where _n_ is the number of the version of the software that this tag corresponds to.

 #### Deleting tags